Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

-\item \textbf{Verification:} This subroutine is used to check which of the $T$-restricted shortcut subgraphs found by the core subroutine have sufficiently small block parameter (in particular, at most $3b$). \begin{lemma} \global \StateLemmaVerification{ Given a tree $T$ with depth $D$ and a tentative $T$-restricted shortcut $\mathcal{H'}$ with congestion $c$, the deterministic subroutine \FnName{Verification} finds all parts $\mathcal{P'} \subseteq \mathcal{P}$ whose designated shortcuts have at most $b$ block components.
-The subroutine takes $O(b(D + c))$ CONGEST rounds to execute.
-Upon completion, each node knows whether its part is in the set $\mathcal{P'}$ or not. }\StateLemmaVerification \end{lemma} \end{itemize}
+\item \textbf{Verification:} This subroutine is used to identify the parts $i$ for which the shortcut edges $H_i$ have a sufficiently small number of block components.
+The following result follows directly from \Cref{lemma:det-check-if-block-at-most-b}. \begin{corollary} \global \StateLemmaVerification{ Given a tree $T$ with depth at most $D$ and a tentative $T$-restricted shortcut $\mathcal{H'}$ with congestion $c$, the deterministic subroutine \FnName{Verification} finds all parts $\mathcal{P'} \subseteq \mathcal{P}$ whose designated shortcuts have at most $b'$ block components.
+The subroutine takes $O(b'(D + c))$ CONGEST rounds to execute.
+Upon completion, each node knows whether its part is in the set $\mathcal{P'}$ or not. }\StateLemmaVerification \end{corollary} \end{itemize}

-We call the parts whose designated shortcut subgraphs have this property as \textbf{good} and the rest as \textbf{bad}. \textbf{FindShortcut} runs the core subroutine followed by a verification step after which parts that have been marked as good are removed.
-This is repeated until no more bad parts remain.